Azure/acs-engine/README.md

 ## Contributing

+Follow the [developers guide](docs/developers.md) to set up your environment.

+To build acs-engine, run `make build`.
+If you are developing from a with a working [Docker environment](https://docs.docker.com/engine), you can also run `make dev` first to start a Docker container and run `make build` there.

 Please follow these instructions before submitting a PR:

-1. Execute `make ci` to run the checkin validation tests.
+1. Execute `make test` to run unit tests.

 2. Manually test deployments if you are making modifications to the templates.
-   For example, if you have to change the expected resulting templates then you should deploy the relevant example cluster definitions to ensure you're not introducing any sort of regression.
+   For example, if you have to change the expected resulting templates then you should deploy the relevant example cluster definitions to ensure that you are not introducing any regressions.

+3. Make sure that your changes are properly documented and include relevant unit tests.

 ## Usage